-Туре Title Description Section Change Order Administrative Administrative change orders are defined as orders that only require changes to administrative data associated with an existing service (CLIN) as described in Section G.3.3.2.2.4.
-Administrative changes provided by the government does not impact service delivery or pricing.
-G.2.7 Rapid Provisioning Order Rapid Provisioning New install or change orders affecting services that are offered by the vendor under the rapid provisioning process, including: Bandwidth-on-Demand Cloud Services (See also H.12) Any other services specifically identified as such by the vendor in its EIS contract G.2.8 Update (Supplement) Order Update Customer Want Date Order updates that change the Customer Want Date (CWD) from that specified in the original order.
-G.2.9 Update (Supplement) Order Cancel Order Vendors will accept an order from an agency to cancel a pending order at any step of the order process prior to SOCN.
-G.2.10 Update (Supplement) Order Update Service Location Order updates that change the specified service delivery location from that specified in the original order but do not impact LEC provisioning.
-G.2.11
+Туре Title Description Section

+Change Order Orders that require changes to the features

+of an existing service but do not require a

+Feature Change Order change in the CLINs for the service.
+G.2.4

+Note: Changes requiring a CLIN change are

+handled as a disconnect and/or new install.

+Change Order Orders that require changes in the

+5 Configuration Change configuration of an existing service without G.2.5

+Order adding or removing CLINs.

+Change Order Disconnect orders are defined as orders that

+require the removal of services (CLINs)

+currently being provided.
+Vendors will

+accept disconnect orders at any time.
+Billing

+for the disconnected services stop on the

+completion date in the SOCN and within the

+Disconnect Order provisioning intervals for disconnects as G.2.6

+specified in Section G.8 Service Level

+•

+Management.
+Equipment related to disconnect orders

+must be sanitized and removed within 45

+days after the termination of services.

+Change Order Administrative change orders are defined as

+orders that only require changes to

+administrative data associated with an

+Administrative existing service (CLIN) as described in G.2.7

+Section G.3.3.2.2.4.
+Administrative changes

+provided by the government does not

+impact service delivery or pricing.

+Rapid Provisioning New install or change orders affecting

+services that are offered by the vendor

+under the rapid provisioning process,

+including: C D O

+Rapid Provisioning Order Bandwidth-on-Demand G.2.8

+Cloud Services (See also H.12)

+• Any other services specifically identified

+as such by the vendor in its EIS contract

+Update (Supplement) Order updates that change the Customer

+Order Update Customer Want Want Date (CWD) from that specified in the G.2.9

+order Date original order.
+0.2.5

+Lindata (Supplement) Vendors will accept an order from an agency

+Update (Supplement) Order Cancel Order 6 2 10

+oruer Cancel Order to cancel a pending order at any step of the G.2.10

+Lindoto (Cupylana at) order process prior to SOCN.

+Update (Supplement) Order updates that change the specified

+Order Update Service Location service delivery location from that specified G.2.11

+in the original order but do not impact LEC

+provisioning.